johnnymast/redbox-distance/README.md

 ### Installing via Composer

-Use the [composer](http://getcomposer.org) command to install this package.
+Use [composer](http://getcomposer.org) to install this package.
 Run the Composer command to install the latest stable version of Redbox-distance:

 ```bash
 composer require johnnymast/calculate-distance